asiradnan/asiradnan/README.md

 # Hi 👋 I'm Asir!

-I'm a passionate Fullstack Web Developer and Android Developer with over two years of self-driven experience building web and Android apps that tackle real-world challenges!
+I'm a passionate Fullstack Web and Android Developer with over two years of self-driven experience tackling real-world challenges.
 I build Android applications with Kotlin and develop web apps using Python and JavaScript, using the most efficient frameworks out there!
-I am currently sailing through the exciting seas of computer science at BRAC University, where I'm in my final semester of pursuing a BS in Computer Science.
+I am currently sailing through the exciting seas of computer science at BRAC University, where I'm in my final year of pursuing a BS in Computer Science.
 Coding is not just my skill, it's my adrenaline and I thrive on the sheer joy of crafting solutions.
 Oh, and I’m always up for a good programming contest!

 <details>